laurencamblackburn/engine-toolkit/minisite/docs.md

 > The webhook endpoints are configurable and are specified using environment variables in the [`Dockerfile`](#writing-a-dockerfile).

+The webhooks are expected to return a `200 OK` successful response, otherwise the engine toolkit will retry the operation by making the same requests again.

 ### Ready webhook

 The Ready webhook is used to determine if the engine is ready to start doing work or not.